 - Library staff is to take appropriate action regarding violations of this policy up to and including contacting Law Enforcement personnel.

-- Prohibited Behavior
+III.
+Prohibited Behavior

 The following are examples of prohibited behavior.
 The Library Board and staff reserve the right to regulate behavior within the facility.